will-lamerton/FormJS/readme.md

 ![npm version](https://img.shields.io/npm/v/formjs-framework?style=flat-square)

 ## Introduction
-HTML forms are laborious – often repeating the same cocktail of creating DOM elements, handling events, input validation, requests, responses and more, all before the backend receives the request
+HTML forms are laborious – often repeating the same cocktail of creating DOM elements, handling events, input validation, requests, responses and more, all before the backend receives the request.

 All of this *can* mean working in several files and languages which takes time and if your application is large enough, you risk creating unmaintainable code filled with different methods of creating and handling front-end forms.